Floating Vertical Bar With Share Buttons widget

 CAVERNAS DE MÁRMOL OF GENERAL CARRERA, CHILE

-These marble caves are found in Patagonia, Chile in the second largest freshwater lake in South America.
+CAVERNAS DE MÁRMOL OF GENERAL CARRERA, CHILEThese marble caves are found in Patagonia, Chile in the second largest freshwater lake in South America.
 The lake has an area of 1850 km²; 970 km² are in the Chilean Aisén Region, and 880 km² in the Argentine Santa Cruz Province, making it the biggest lake in Chile, and the fourth largest in Argentina.
 The lake has a maximum depth of 586 metres, and is fed by rivers coming from several glaciers of the Patagonian Andes.
-Marble Cave is located approximately in the middle of the lake, on the Chilean side.
+Marble Cave is located approximately...

 MEADOW OF FROST 'FLOWERS' IN THE OCEAN